 Natalie James - the Fair Work Ombudsman

-Natalie James was appointed to the position of Fair Work Ombudsman by the Governor-General for a 5 year term starting on 15 July 2013.
+Natalie James was appointed to the position of Fair Work Ombudsman by the Governor-General on 15 July 2013.

 Under the Fair Work Act 2009 Natalie is responsible for: